How and When to Fertilize Succulents

 Fertilizing succulents is important as it provides the nutrients they require to grow and thrive.

-However, in order to get the nutrients they require, they must be fertilized on a regular basis.
+However, in order to get the nutrients they require, they should be fertilized on a regular basis.

 In this post, we will cover how to fertilize succulents, when to add succulent fertilizer, and what succulent fertilizers to use.